chef/chef-web-docs/chef_master/source/provisioning_aws.rst

 aws_vpc_peering_connection
 =====================================================
-The ``aws_vpc_peering_connection`` resource is a driver-specific resource used by Chef provisioning.
+The ``aws_vpc_peering_connection`` resource is a driver-specific resource used by Chef Provisioning.
 Use the ``aws_vpc_peering_connection`` resource to create a connection between two VPCs that enables you to route traffic between them using private IPv4 addresses or IPv6 addresses.

 Syntax
 -----------------------------------------------------